exercism/php/concepts/covariance-and-contravariance/about.md

 }
 ```

-The `InvalidCalc` class will not compile and has two probems.
+The `InvalidCalc` class will not compile and has two problems.
 By reducing what is allowed as a parameter, `InvalidCalc` could not stand in for the original `Calculator` because it no longer accepts `float`.
 Additionally, it now could return a `string` which is also not within the allowed return types of the original class.